snakem982/Pandora-Box/README.md

 - The specific file configuration is the same as [Mihomo](https://wiki.metacubex.one/config/)
 - If you have any questions, welcome issues

-## Why not open source?
-- Because the code is so poorly written

 ## Preview
 ### light-general
 ![general.png](img%2F1.png)